joanamarques/CPANG18/README.md

 # Computational PANGenomics
-Content available also as a website https://gtpb.github.io/CPANG18/
+Content is also available as a standalone website     https://gtpb.github.io/CPANG18/

 ## Course Description